Jett: The Far Shore

-Jett: The Far Shore (stylized as Jett: The Far Shore) is an action-adventure exploration video game developed and published by Superbrothers and Pine Scented Software.
-It was Superbrothers' first game released since Superbrothers: Sword & Sworcery EP (2011).
-The game was released on October 5, 2021 for Windows, PlayStation 4 and PlayStation 5.
+Jett: The Far Shore is an action-adventure exploration video game developed and published by Superbrothers and Pine Scented Software.
+The game was released in October 2021 for Windows, PlayStation 4 and PlayStation 5.

 Gameplay

 Jett: The Far Shore is an action-adventure exploration game.
 In the game, the player assumes control of Mei, a "Jett scout" who must explore an ocean planet and examine its wildlife while tracing the source of a mysterious signal known as the "hymnwave".
 In the game, Mei commands a vehicle named "jett" in order to quickly navigate the sea and the land.
-Mei can speed up the jett scout using thrusters, and used abilities such as hopping into the air and rolling, though performing these actions in short succession may short-circuit the engine.
+Mei can speed up the jett using thrusters, and used abilities such as hopping into the air and rolling, though performing these actions in short succession may short-circuit the engine.

 As one of the first explorers of the ocean planet, Mei must investigate the planet's flora and fauna.
 The ship has three essential tools: the flashlight, the scanner, and a grappling hook, which can be used to interact with the wildlife.
 The goal was to observe the reactions of the wildlife to the external stimuli.
 The game does not emphasize combat and requires the players to carefully interact with these native creatures so as to minimize the disturbance.
 Players must also make use of the landscape of the planet to avoid or escape from conflict.
 Occasionally, the game cuts to first-person, in which the player can visit the home base and talk to other non-playable characters.